 IMPORTANT UPDATE: We have seen indications that Microsoft has faced a challenge for the Dataflex name.
 Currently, the solution is being referred to as 'Project Oakdale' - a new name is yet to be confirmed.

-Microsoft used its recent Inspire event to announce the launch of Dataflex, a simple to use, low-code data solution.
+Microsoft used its recent Inspire event to announce the launch of Dataflex, a simple-to-use, low-code data solution.

 But if this sounds familiar its for good reason; its primarily a renaming of Common Data Service.
 But there’s a few important changes to be aware of.

-Why the name change to Dataflex?
+Why was the name changed to Dataflex?

 We could surmise that the change is to get away from the annoying name (why not ‘the’ Common Data Service?).
 However, the main reason is to embrace new application deployment solutions for Microsoft Teams.